inderjeetSN/testRepo/Guidebook.md

 5. Right-click the form header and click **Save**.

 6. In the **CSD Catalog Item Fulfillment Configuration** tab, open the default record and provide these values as per your requirement.
+If license check is to be performed, set 'Check License Compliance' to true.
+Similarly, if manager approval is required, set 'Skip Approval' to false.

   <img src="./media/image25.png" style="width:6.26389in;height:3.36111in" />